blaspat/json-logging/README.md

 ===========================

 ## Overview
-JSON Logging library with AOP mechanism
+A JSON Logging library with an AOP mechanism.
+Useful if you want to ingest your logs into ELK or another logging system that supports JSON format.

+## Key Features:
+* Logs API request and response
+* Logs error stack traces

 Support **Java 8 or later**

 ## Updates